This is what happens when ICE asks Google for your user information

 In a letter to Google’s Chief Legal Officer Kent Walker, a coalition of immigrant rights groups argued the company should not turn over any information unless the ICE request is accompanied by a judicial order and to reconsider its policy so that “the subscriber has an opportunity to be heard.”
 Google did not respond to specific questions about whether the company will reconsider its policy.

-“Providing location data to ICE can cause irreparable harm because ICE uses such information to conduct home raids, incarcerate noncitizens, deport individuals and their families, and tear apart communities,” the letter from Immigrant Legal Rights, Mijente, Just Futures Law, and several university immigrant rights clinics says.
+“Providing location data to ICE can cause irreparable harm because ICE uses such information to conduct home raids, incarcerate noncitizens, deport individuals and their families, and tear apart communities,” the letter from Immigrant Legal Rights, Mijente, Just Futures Law and several university immigrant rights clinics says.

 While ICE’s use of this nonjudicial process has become a concern for those who believe it’s been used to “install confusion” about the legal weight it carries, administrative subpoenas are actually one of the more transparent ways law enforcement can request user information from tech companies.